States given more time to work on health exchanges

 Pfizer Inc has hiked the price of nearly a hundred drugs by an average of 20 percent so far this year in the United States, the Financial Times reported on Friday.

 The move is seen as a concession to dozens of states that delayed compliance with the Patient Protection and Affordable Care Act until after the November 6 election.
-Republican governors in some states had hoped to see a victory for the party's presidential challenger Mitt Romney, who had vowed to repeal the law.
+Opponents of the plan had hoped a victory for Republican Mitt Romney would ultimately result in the law's repeal.

-But with a November 16 deadline to declare their plans looming, many need more time to prepare for the exchanges, which are complex marketplaces designed to allow working families the chance to purchase private insurance at subsidized rates beginning in 2014.
+But with Obama now heading into a second term, and a November 16 federal deadline to declare their plans looming, many states needed more time to prepare for exchanges, complex marketplaces meant to offer working families private insurance at federally subsidized rates beginning in 2014.

+Since Tuesday's election, seven states including Texas, Kansas, Virginia and Florida have said they will not pursue state-operated exchanges and conservative political donors are mounting a publicity campaign to encourage more defections.

+But there are also signs that opposition could be waning in some states.

-In cases where states decide not to participate at all, the federal government says it will go in and build an exchange on its own.
-Since Tuesday's election, governors in seven states - including Texas, Kansas, Virginia and Florida - have said they will refuse to proceed with an exchange.
+In cases where states decide not to participate, the federal government says it will go in and build an exchange on its own.

 "The administration would like to do whatever it can to bring states in," said Larry Levitt, a healthcare policy expert with the nonpartisan Kaiser Family Foundation, which tracks health issues.